Tomcatdude/resume-markdown/resume[template].md

 **AI with Reinforcement Learning**, University of Colorado Denver, Spring 2023
 * Used various machine learning methods to design agents to complete tasks.
-* Independently developed an agent to move around a large environment to pick up supplies and return the supplies back to its original location without colliding into various objects placed around the environment.
+* Independently developed an RL agent to move around a large environment to pick up supplies and return the supplies back to its original location without colliding into various objects placed around the environment.
 * Used monte carlo, temporal difference, and other methods to create reinforcement learning models.

 **Senior Research Seminar**, University of Colorado Denver, Spring 2023